davcisneros0/davcisneros0/README.md

 Some fun facts about me and what I know:
 - Average house deejay
-- I love cats, so send me all your cat photos!
 - Familiar with HTML5, CSS, JavaScript, Tailwind .... and currently learning more on React!
 - Familiar with PHP, SQL (SQLite and mySQL) ... and currently learning more on PHP